 4. Alcohol + Cannabis products are going to be a tough call: While terms like weed beer and cannabis wine are slowly catching up, the Department of Public Health states emergency regulations which bans the infusion of alcoholic beverages with cannabis.
 Although the law states an exception on “tinctures” without defining the term, this loophole may not last long, as the laws are closing in fast around cannabis consumption.
 Most of these weed-infused drinks are non-alcoholic beverages or contain only terpenes derived from hemp.
 From a consumer perspective, these infused drinks are a huge potential.
 But for companies, the production perspective regulates that you have both alcohol and cannabis licenses.

-Also, distributors or seller would need both cannabis and alcohol license, which violates the business and profession code, making the market for such drinks a tough space to crack.
-The CBD and hemp products are a whole new problem to discuss.
-Legalities surrounding these products are still grey, and even companies who have products on the market currently are at the risk zone for lawsuits.
+Also, distributors or sellers would need both a cannabis license and a California alcohol license, which violates the business and profession code, making the market for such drinks a tough space to crack.
+CBD and hemp products are a whole new problem to discuss.
+Legalities surrounding these products are still grey, and even companies that have products on the market currently are at the risk zone for lawsuits.
 Also, with the pharmaceutical industry closing clinical trials on CBD, chances that it gets categorized as a drug are higher.
 This action would mean they might eliminate CBD from food or supplement categories.

 5. You would require both states as well as local licenses to buy, distribute or sell cannabis: States which legalized cannabis are releasing marijuana slowly into the system with much control over the substances to avoid misuse.
 Companies need licenses for both medicinal as well as recreational cannabis cultivation.
 Permits are also mandatory for producing, distributing, or selling products, even in the case of co-marketing partnerships.
 Cannabis licensing also requires approval from local authorities.
 Also tied house laws, unlike in the case of the alcohol industry isn’t applicable for the cannabis industry except for testing facilities.